theantichris/fetchall/README.md

 # fetchall

- Fetchall fetches URLs in parallel and preorts their times and sizes.
+ Fetchall fetches URLs in parallel and reports their times and sizes.